-Financial assets and financial liabilities at FVTPL are initially recognized on the trade date, at fair value, with transaction costs recognized in the statements of comprehensive (loss) income.
+Financial assets and financial liabilities at FVTPL are initially recognized on the trade date, at fair value, with transaction costs recognized in the Statements of Comprehensive Income.
 Other financial assets and financial liabilities are recognized on the date on which they are originated at fair value.